ls1intum/Artemis/docs/dev/setup.rst

 * ``APNS_CERTIFICATE_PWD``: String - The APNS certificate password
 * ``APNS_PROD_ENVIRONMENT``: Bool - True if it should use the Production APNS Server (Default false)

-Furthermore the <APNS_Key>.p12 needs to be mounted into the Docker under the above specified path.
+Furthermore, the <APNS_Key>.p12 needs to be mounted into the Docker under the above specified path.

 To run the services for Android support the following environment variable is required: